 Luxury Adventures are doing a series of interviews with some of our key suppliers looking at the different aspects of their lives and how these influence the experiences they offer.
 Hop On Beer Tours are located in Queesntown, South Island, New Zealand.

-My relationship with Beer: Being born and raised in Queenstown and working in tourism for the last 9 years, I have a vast experience with international guests.
+Being born and raised in Queenstown and working in tourism for the last 9 years, I have vast experience with international guests.
 Perhaps this is the reason why I’ve caught the travel bug.
 Much like our visitors to Queenstown, I work hard to save money to go on overseas adventures.

 Whilst travelling throughout the states and the UK, I was frequently asked which type of beer I was into in which I would bluntly answer “Whatever is on sale”.
 I was quickly shown that, there are many other options, delicious exciting options.
 From there I was opened to the world of craft beer and the amazing flavours that you can experience.

-On my return to Queenstown I was told about the half dozen or more breweries over the hill in Wanaka and how their were whispers of more opening in Queenstown.
+On my return to Queenstown I was told about the half dozen or more breweries over the hill in Wanaka and how there were whispers of more opening in Queenstown.
 I soon realised all of these people from craft beer destinations were coming to visit here and that someone would have to showcase these new gems to the thirsty tourists.
-Form this the the creation of Hop On Beer Tours Queenstown was born.
+From this the creation of Hop On Beer Tours Queenstown was born.

-Have a look into a real life working brewery, check out the ingredients, process and differences in making the different types of beer and feel free to ask any questions along the way.
+Have a look into a real life working brewery, check out the ingredients, process and differences in making the different types of beer.
+Feel free to ask any questions along the way.
 If beer isn’t your thing, don’t worry.
 We have a cider, wine, sometimes mulled wine and alcoholic ginger beer.

 Check out merchandise that the hosts have to offer and if you’re still curious, feel free to sample some more beer after your tasting.
 The highlights of the trip are the beer and food matched lunch, the brewery tour and the opportunity to take photos at different stops along the way.
 After the trip if you still have a thirst, grab a try before your buy tasting at Smith’s Craft Beer House located in central Queenstown.